ccdmb/predector/CONTRIBUTING.md

 Git is a version control tool.
 It tracks differences of *lines* between changes of text documents.

-The basic workflow using git with other people goes a bit like this:
+The basic workflow for using git with other people goes a bit like this:

 1. Clone (or fork and then clone) the repository to your computer with `git clone`.
 2. Create a new branch just for yourself with `git checkout -b my_branch_name`.